rern/RuneAudio_Addons/README.md

 Addons for RuneAudio
 ---

-All addons in one page ready for easy installation via RuneUI Menu > Addons :
+All addons in one page ready for easy installation via RuneUI
+- install / uninstall directly in RuneUI, no need for ssh terminal
+- always reload list from source
+- installed indication
+- update indication (button)
+- easy to add others' addons scripts (bash)

+Menu > Addons :
 - Aria2
 - Backup-Restore Uodate
 - Expand Partition